harel-systems/helloharel-prestashop/README.md

 ## How To

-* Install this module in your PrestaShop instance
+* Install this module in your PrestaShop instance (using an archive from the [Releases](releases) section)
-* Open the module's configuration page (it shows a URL and token) and keep it open (you will need this information in Hello Harel)
+* Open the module's configuration page and follow the instructions there
-* If you don't use Hello Harel already, go create your instance on [helloharel.com](https://www.helloharel.com)
-* Go to the "External applications" section of your Administration.
-Select the "PrestaShop" app and click "Activate app"
-* Open the "App settings" tab and enter the information from the PrestaShop module configuration page
-* You're all set!
+* That's it!